juleshansen/oop/README.md

 # OOP

 Object Oriented programming is a common design pattern in modern computer languages.
-In Python classes are used to define objects, so it's important that you understand how to create classes and objects.
+In Python classes are used to define objects, so it's important that you understand class syntax and how to create (instantiate) objects using your class definitions.

 Your [assignment](./assignment.md) is to create a polynomial class so that you can make polynomial objects and perform operations on them.
 Do the assignment as a pair.

 ## Standards
 <ol>